oceancleanupfounder

 “It had always been assumed that cleaning the oceans was impossible, due to the vastness of the areas in which plastic is concentrated.
 Using vessels and nets to collect the plastic from one garbage patch would take about 79,000 years and tens of billions of dollars.
 Besides, such an operation would cause significant harm to sea life and generate huge amounts of CO2 and other emissions.”

-In just over a year, Ocean Cleanup produced the following press release about results:
+In just over a year, Ocean Cleanup produced the following press release about feasibility results:

 A new video was released too: